Opinion: Silicon Valley Can't Be Trusted With Our History

 “The very act of constructing an archive is a form of power,” Cairo-based writer Amir-Hussein Radjy noted in a January article about 858, nodding to Jacques Derrida’s 1995 book, Archive Fever.
 In it, Derrida argued that “effective democratization can always be measured by this essential criterion: the participation in and the access to the archive.”
 In Egypt, Radjy wrote, the state-run National Archive “receives no state papers from the presidency, or the powerful ministries of defense, interior, and foreign affairs.
 The army keeps a separate archive altogether.”
 The public is excluded from its own history.

 There is no artifice to 858, no tech-utopian snake oil about solving the problem through the blockchain or making a scalable solution for all of humanity.
-Its interface brings to mind the functionality of an early-2000s PC video player, and it can break down, like when the sound cuts out as you move from one clip to the next.
+Its interface brings to mind the functionality of an early 2000s PC video player, and it can break down, like when the sound cuts out as you move from one clip to the next.
 There are also awkward gaps in the history it archives, such as the dearth of footage documenting one of the largest massacres of civilian protesters in modern world history — the infamous assault on a Muslim Brotherhood–led sit-in shortly after the military coup of 2013, which killed more than 800 civilians.
 Mosireen, mostly composed of leftists and liberals who despise the Islamists they blame for derailing the revolution, did not film the Brotherhood protests, and seem to have shown little interest in working with the people who did.

 But 858 is a real achievement, succeeding in what the internet’s original evangelists had always hoped would be its great prize: the democratization of information.
-It takes a contested historical moment and places the documentation in the people’s hands, without an unreliable corporate intermediary.
-You are reminded, as you sit through video after video, not only that something revolutionary really did occur in Egypt in 2011, but that the event was truly popular, drilling through nearly every layer of society.
+It takes a contested historical moment and places the documentation in the people’s hands without an unreliable corporate intermediary.
+You are reminded, as you sit through video after video, not only that something revolutionary really did occur in Egypt in 2011 but that the event was truly popular, drilling through nearly every layer of society.
 It is only one window onto the uprising, framed by activists with a partisan viewpoint, but it’s a start, and more should follow.

 Those windows matter, because the internet is messing with human cognition in ways that will take decades to fully understand.
 Some researchers believe it is altering the way we create memories.
 In one study, researchers told a group of people to copy a list of facts onto a computer.
 They told half the group that the facts would be saved when they finished and the other half that the facts would be erased.
 Those who thought that the facts would be saved were much worse at remembering them afterward.
 Instead of relying on our friends and neighbors — or on books, for that matter — we have started outsourcing our memories to the internet.